-AP Proctor Training
+AP Proctor Training Script

 Coordinators are expected to provide their school's proctors with specific information about exam administration procedures.
 You may find the information and script that follow helpful for proctor training.
-The script can be downloaded from collegeboard.org/apcoordinator.
+You can read this script during proctor training sessions.
+Because this script is intended to be read by the AP coordinator, any references to "me" through the script refers to the AP coordinator.

+You may print the pages with this proctor training script from the PDF of this Part 2 AP Coordinator's Manual, which is available on collegeboard.org/apdownloads.
 AP and SSD coordinators and proctors must adhere to all AP policies outlined in this manual.
 This script is designed for training proctors of the paper-based exams.
-See pages 132-136 and the 2017-18 AP Exam Instructions book for exam administration information you can share with proctors of AP Chinese or Japanese Exams on CD.
+See pages 137-142 and the 2019-20 AP Exam Instructions for exam administration information you can share with proctors of AP Chinese or Japanese Exams on CD.